searchspring/snap/docs/BUILD_DEPLOY_INTEGRATION_MAGENTO2.md

 - FTP > app > design > frontend > [theme vendor] > [theme name] > Magento_Search > templates > form.mini.phtml.

+> [!CAUTION]
-**Caution:** If this file doesn't exist, find the root file of the same, make a copy, and upload it to the path above.
+> If this file doesn't exist, find the root file of the same, make a copy, and upload it to the path above.
 Try looking in: vendor > magento > magento-search > view > frontend > templates > form.mini.phtml.
 Do not edit the root files directly because if the client updates Magento, this could erase the changes and break the integration.

 - Above the form, add a php flag to enable and disable Searchspring: